'Fake CEO' fraud on the rise as the size of wire transfers increases

 Criminals are committing more and more CEO fraud because of the exponential payoff and high probability of success, as technology makes it easier to impersonate a company executive.
 To combat these attacks, organisations need to implement advanced and accurate security controls that are capable of analysing patterns and flagging potential frauds before transactions are completed.
 These are some protocols that C-level executives and other financial leaders within organisations can put in place to reduce the threat, and ultimately prevent CEO fraud.
 These include:

-For example, organisations should implement a system that flags requests larger than a particular amount (e.g. greater than £10,000); leverages analytics to uncover deviations in behaviour; and recognises when the location of the request is unusual; (e.g. outside of the content).
+- Creating special, risk-based processes for approving unusual transfer requests.
+For example, organisations should implement a system that flags requests larger than a particular amount (e.g. greater than £10,000); leverages analytics to uncover deviations in behaviour; and recognises when the location of the request is unusual; (eg. outside of the content).
 Processes such as this can trigger a second review of the transaction request and adds an additional layer of security when the organisation’s behaviour differs to usual.

+- Performing scans of email system regularly.
 Fraudsters hack into email servers and send counterfeit requests from authentic C-level email addresses which then become virtually untraceable when outgoing messages are deleted by the criminal.
-To aide in combating this, organisations can run routine tests of their servers, as well as update passwords regularly.
+To aide in combatting this, organisations can run routine tests of their servers, as well as update passwords regularly.

 Andrew Davies, Vice President of Global Market Strategy and Financial Crime Risk Management at Fiserv